December 31, 2008

 Inventory of 2008 MR events and books

-What follows is as complete a list as I can manage to put together of MR events (meetings, symposia, conferences, courses, etc.) which took place during 2008 and the number of books which were published during the year.
+What follows is a list, as complete as I can manage to put together, of MR events (meetings, symposia, conferences, courses, etc.) which took place during 2008 and the number of books which were published during the year.
 Included are also the respective partial counts for 2009 based on confirmed data available at this moment.

 |Events:||2008 ||Notes:||slated for 2009|